Spanish patrol boat Arnomendi

+Arnomendi (P-63) is a of the Spanish Navy built in 2000.
+Named for the coastal Arnomendi mountain in Gipuzkoa, its primary mission is enforcing fishery regulations for the Spanish fishing fleet.
+The ship has a home port at the Ferrol Naval Base and is in the Maritime Action Force.

 Description

 Arnomendi has a displacement of 1928 MT, a length of 66.5 m, and a beam of 11 m.
 The ship is powered by a 2,400 kilowatt diesel engine and two 350 KW auxiliary engines; it has a single variable-pitch propeller and one 325 kilowatt bow thruster.
 It has a crew of 38 people.

 Arnomendi is armed with two Browning M2 12.7 mm and one MG 42 7.62 mm machine guns.
 It has a flight deck certified for certain Navy and Secretaría General de Pesca helicopters, and carries two zodiac inflatable boats.
 The ship is equipped with Furuno FAR-2825 and FAR-2130S navigation radars, and has a cargo capacity of 321 cubic meters serviced by a single hydraulic loading crane.
 It also has equipment to provide emergency assistance to fishing vessels, as well as an emergency operating room for rescued mariners.

 Mission

 The primary mission of Arnomendi is to monitor and enforce maritime fishing.
 It helps to support the Ministry of Agriculture's presence in Spanish fishing grounds, and ensures compliance with national and international fishing regulations.
 Additionally, the ship is capable of search and rescue operations, forward naval presence, special operations missions, and scientific research.
 The carried zodiac boats allow for assistance at sea, medical evacuations, and vessel boarding and inspection.